valboz/RTModel/docs/ModelCategories.md

 This is the basic microlensing model with a single-lens and a single-source.
 Note that `RTModel` only considers finite-source models.
 In most cases, there will be no constraints on the source radius anyway.

 The parameters of this model are the following.
-We also indicate if the parameter is internally fit in logarithmic scale (see above).
+We also indicate if the parameter is internally fit in logarithmic (ln) scale (see above).

 | Number | Parameter | Meaning | ln |
 | --- | --- | --- | --- |